asuman315/Get-Bmi/README.md

 Users should be able to:

-- Know their BMI value.
+- Know their BMI value by entering their height in either meters or feet and their weight in either kilograms or pounds.
+It would have been easier for me to use only height in meters and weight in kilograms but that would not provide the best user experience.
 - Know their BMI category.
 - Get a recommended healthy weight that's specific to their height.